 Ramadan holds a special place in the hearts of all our Ummah and many Muslims set strict goals and create a Ramadan Quran Reading Schedule to make the most of the month.
 It is the month when the Quran was revealed to the best of mankind – Prophet Muhammad PBUH.

 When the month of Ramadan starts, the gates of Jannah are opened, the gates of Jahannam are closed and the devils are chained.
 Not only do Muslims fast because it is an obligation from Allah SWT, but also to attain Taqwa and focus on the true purpose of being here in this worldly life.
 In other words, you restrain all the temptations around you and fast for the sake of Allah SWT – our Creator and the One we will all return to when this life ends.

 Since Ramadan is upon us, we collected the most frequently asked questions and will be discussing them InshaAllah.
-We also created an organized Ramadan Quran Reading schedule since many Muslims plan to create a strict and organized daily Quran reading schedule to help them finish reciting it by the end of the blessed month.
+We also created an organized Ramadan Quran Reading schedule since many Muslims around the world plan to create a strict and organized daily Quran reading schedule to help them finish reciting it by the end of the blessed month.

 In addition to the moral, spiritual, and social benefits of fasting, there are numerous benefits of reading the Quran and learning it in Ramadan, or any other month, as the closest people to Allah are the people of the Quran.
 Indeed, the best of our Ummah are those who learn the Quran and teach it.

 Prophet Muhammad PBUH also said: Fasting and the Quran will intercede on behalf of Allah’s servant on the Day of Judgment: Fasting will say, “O my Lord!
 I prevented him from food and desires during the day, so accept my intercession for him.”
 And the Quran will say, “O my Lord!
 I prevented him from sleeping by night, so accept my intercession for him.”
 The intercession of both will thus be accepted.